donn/vcd-parser-plus/Readme.md

+# VCD Parser+
+This is a fork of VCD Tools that makes it easier to compile and use in WASM.

+The main feature added is that the data can now be serialized as JSON in a similar manner to [vcd-parser](https://github.com/Cloud-V/vcd-parser), but cleaner given this parser's use of scopes.

+Other options added include the ability to parse a string directly (not from a file,)  changes to access control levels, and more.

+---
 # VCD Tools
 This is a multipurpose utility for handling VCD files.
 It started as a fork of the excellent Verilog VCD Parser, therefore keeping its original README file below.